SoCrespo/azure_chatgpt_requester/README.md

 - Required Python libraries installed.
 You can install them using `pip`:

     ```bash
-    pip install requests
+    pip install -r requirements.txt
     ```

 ## Getting Started

 1. Clone or download this repository to your local machine.

-2. Import the `AzureChatGPTRequester` class into your Python script.
+2. Import the `AzureChatGPTRequester` class into your Python script:

+        ```python
+        from azure_chatgpt import AzureChatGPTRequester
+        ```

 ## Usage